Copyright March 24, 2013 All Rights Reserved

-There is NO power in Congress or any legislature to authorize a free-for-all to subject any business to all the laws of 45 states.
-This NOT about the Founding Fathers not anticipating the internet – THEY DID!
+The idea that all businesses can be ordered to obey all the laws to collect sales tax for 45 states is unconstitutional.
+There is NO power in Congress or any legislature to authorize a free-for-all to subject any business outside its jurisdiction to its own laws.
+This NOT about the Founding Fathers failing to anticipate the internet – THEY DID!
 Such arguments show the total IGNORANCE of what is at stake and what the American Revolution was all about.
 The reason the states CANNOT compel businesses located in other states to collect their taxes for them is simple – it is called TERRITORIAL JURISDICTION, which was the result of the American Revolution.
 Under this gibberish on the web by idiots who do not understand the law or the constitution, is a serious threat to the entire establishment of civilization.
 If California tries to compel me in New Jersey to collect their taxes, as a matter of law, it is no different from France ordering me to act on their behalf if someone comes to New Jersey or orders something over the internet.
 It is as a matter of law INDISTINGUISHABLE!
 Neither has JURISDICTION in New Jersey.

 Constitutionally, any proposal to allow the states to tax the internet and to compel everyone to collect the taxes of 45 different states and to by law be compelled to file tax forms remitting all these taxes to every state is PATENTLY UNCONSTITUTIONAL and anyone to argue otherwise is plain treason.
 Anyone who votes for this is more of a threat to society than Bin Laden ever was.
 If every state and nation can impose their laws on everyone in the world, what the hell would happen?
 Total anarchy!